HL7/davinci-alerts/input/pagecontent/guidance.md

 #### The Da Vinci Notification Message Event Code

-The message event codes identify the reason for the notification.
+The message event codes identify the purpose for the notification.
 For this framework a set of concepts describing the purpose of the Da Vinci unsolicited notification has been created.

 {% include list-simple-codesystems.xhtml %}